mkitzan/bare-metal-embedded/README.md

     Debugger:  OpenOCD v0.10.0

-"build.bat" runs a script to compile, link, and flash a program to the board.
+"build.bat" is a script which compiles, links, and flashes the program to the board.
 Script must be located in the project's directory to correctly operate.